chenhao94/scheme-interpreter/readme.markdown

 * append
 * apply
 * display

+Some of other procedures are defined in "./lib/stdlib.scm".

 ##Postscript
 According to the requirement, the interpreter is programmed individually, but there are some inspiring talks with Zhuoyue Zhao, my classmate.